 Step 3 — Expected annual return

-The S&P 500 has averaged 10.4% annually over the last 30 years (Fidelity, 2025).
+The S&P 500 has averaged 10.4% annually over the last 30 years (source: major index research, 2025).
 Dave Ramsey uses 11-12% in his examples based on long-term diversified mutual fund performance.
 Select a rate or enter your own.

 Step 4 — Retirement income needs